silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 ## Technical Debt

-- Need to add proper ViewModel classes for complex views
 - Missing anti-forgery token validation on some POST actions
-- Consider creating additional services for Events, Results, and Announcements
+- Consider creating additional services for Results and Announcements
-- EventTemplateService created; consider similar pattern for Events, Results, Announcements
+- EventService created; consider similar pattern for Results, Announcements
 - DeveloperService created for testing; consider expanding for more test scenarios
+- HouseDetailsViewModel and HouseMembersViewModel created; consider similar ViewModels for other complex views